 NB: It is necessary to hang the clothes or use a blower immediately you remove them from the dryer – this helps in aeration and removal of dead bed bugs from clothes.

-Related: Scabies Vs Bed Bugs
+Related: Scabies Vs. Bed Bugs

 How long do bed bugs take to die while in a dryer?

-Depending on the type of fabric you are drying, the temperature may take time to penetrate into every corner of the clothes before killing bed bugs.
+Depending on the type of fabric you are drying, the temperature may take time to penetrate every corner of the clothes before killing bed bugs.

-Feeding moist or wet clothes in the dryer will take you 40 or more minutes to kill all the bed bugs as water from clothes must be dried before the killing of bed bugs commences.
+Feeding moist or wet clothes in the dryer will take you 40 or more minutes to kill all the bed bugs as water from clothes must be dried before killing bed bugs commences.

 Which temperature kill bed bugs and their eggs instantly?